-- 7.4.1 Any person (natural or juristic) found to be illegally connected or reconnected to municipal services, tampering with meters, reticulation network or any other supply equipment or committing any unauthorized service associated with the supply of municipal services, as well as theft and damage to Council property, will be prosecuted and/or liable for penalties as determined from time to time1. - 7.4.2 Council will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 7.4.3 The total bill owing, including penalties, assessment of unauthorized consumption and discontinuation and reconnection fees, and increased deposits as determined by Council if applicable, becomes due and payable before any reconnection can be sanctioned. - 7.4.4 Council will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 7.4.5 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 7.4.6 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 7.4.7 Council reserves the right to lay charges and to take any other legal action against both vandals and thieves. - 7.4.8 Any person failing to provide information or providing false information to the municipality may face immediate disconnection.
+- 6.4.2 Council will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 6.4.3 The total bill owing, including penalties, assessment of unauthorized consumption and discontinuation and reconnection fees, and increased deposits as determined by Council if applicable, becomes due and payable before any reconnection can be sanctioned. - 6.4.4 Council will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 6.4.5 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 6.4.6 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 6.4.7 Council reserves the right to lay charges and to take any other legal action against both vandals and thieves. - 6.4.8 Any person failing to provide information or providing false information to the municipality may face immediate disconnection.

-7.5 Cost of collection
+6.5 Cost of collection

-- 7.5.1 For any action taken in demanding payment from the debtor or reminding the debtor, by means of telephone, fax, email, letter or otherwise, that his/her payments are due, a penalty fee will be levied against the account of the debtor in terms of the municipality's tariff provisions. - 7.5.2 All legal costs, including attorney-and-own-client costs incurred in the recovery of amounts in arrears shall be levied against the arrears account of the debtor. - 7.5.3 The Council may levy and recover such collection charges not included in par 6.5.2 above
+- 6.5.1 For any action taken in demanding payment from the debtor or reminding the debtor, by means of telephone, fax, email, letter or otherwise, that his/her payments are due, a penalty fee will be levied against the account of the debtor in terms of the municipality's tariff provisions. - 6.5.2 All legal costs, including attorney-and-own-client costs incurred in the recovery of amounts in arrears shall be levied against the arrears account of the debtor. - 6.5.3 The Council may levy and recover such collection charges not included in par 6.5.2 above

-7.6 Rates Clearance Certificate
+6.6 Rates Clearance Certificate

-7.6.1 On the sale of any property in the municipal jurisdiction, Council will withhold the transfer until all rates and service charges are paid by withholding a rates clearance certificate1.
+6.6.1 On the sale of any property in the municipal jurisdiction, Council will withhold the transfer until all rates and service charges are paid by withholding a rates clearance certificate1.

-7.7 Irrecoverable debt
+6.7 Irrecoverable debt